 Despite her poverty, the widow lived a grateful and blessed life, which was manifested by her act of generosity to God.
 The widow was in a difficult circumstance.
 She had lost her husband.
 She was carrying a heavy burden.
 Widows had no inheritance rights in ancient Israel.

-Women could not work, so widows relied on their children, male relatives and on charity.
+Women could not work, so widows relied on their children, male relatives, and charity.
 The widow could choose to be bitter and sad.
 But she chose to be grateful.

 Grateful and thankful people think about the tremendous gifts in life despite their circumstance.
 They do not think about what they are missing.
 They are grateful for what they have.

 In the silence of her heart, the widow might have said, “Thank you Lord I still have my life and thank you Lord that I am here in the Temple to praise you and offer my gifts to you.”
 By being grateful, she moved from being bitter to being glad, from being discouraged to being hopeful, from scarcity to sufficiency.

 Isn’t it that, like the widow, we have so much in life to be thankful for even though we may not have everything– our health, family, work, opportunities to give thanks to the Lord every day and much more.
 We live with a sense of sufficiency when we can appreciate what we have, instead of being focused on what we do not have.
 This is the reason why the widow gave what she had.
 She felt blessed from the sufficiency in her life.